parduino/Femora/docs/technical/analysis/algorithms/newton.rst

 .. code-block:: python

-   # Create a MeshMaker instance
+   # Create a FEMORA instance

    # Create a Newton algorithm with default settings